-Your 35MY is equipped with a 10.5 gallon water heater, which is operated on the A/C electrical system.
-Cold water is supplied to the water heater via the fresh water pump, which is then heated for distribution when desired.
+Your 45C is equipped with a 10.5 or optional 20.0 gallon water heater, which is operated on the A/C electrical system.
+The Fresh Water Pump and the dockside supply feed cold water to the water heater, which is then heated for distribution when desired.
 Similar to the water heater in your home, there is always a continuous supply of water to maintain a full tank at all times.
-The water heater in your 35MY is a "high recovery" model, meaning the cold water entering the tank is heated very quickly to replace the hot water as it is used.
+The water heater in your 45C is a "high recovery" model, meaning the cold water entering the tank is heated very quickly to replace the hot water as it is used.